Mercedes-Benz CL-Class

-The Mercedes-Benz CL-Class is a line of grand tourers which was produced by German automaker Mercedes-Benz, produced from 1992 to 2014.
-The name CL stands for the German Coupé Leicht (Coupé-Light) or Coupé Luxusklasse (Coupé-Luxury).
-It is considered by Mercedes as their premier model.
+The Mercedes-Benz CL-Class was a line of grand tourers which are produced by German automaker Mercedes-Benz, produced from 1992 to 2014.
+The name CL stands for the German Coupé Luxusklasse (Coupé-Luxury).
+It was considered by Mercedes as their premier model.

 In 2015 Mercedes officially ceased using the CL-Class designation, returning the vehicle's name back to the S-Class Coupe/Convertible, replacing it with the C217 S-Class Coupé.

 History

-The CL-Class is the coupé derivative of the S-Class full-size luxury saloon, upon which it shares the same platform.
+The CL-Class was the coupé derivative of the S-Class full-size luxury saloon, upon which it shares the same platform.
 Formerly known as the SEC (Sonderklasse-Einspritzmotor-Coupé) and later S-Coupé, it was spun off into its own, separate name in 1996 and in 1997 for North American markets.
 The CL continued to follow the same development cycle as the S, though riding on a shorter wheelbase, and sharing the same engines albeit with less choice as only the higher-output powertrains are offered.
 The last generation of the CL was actually heavier than its corresponding S trim (considering equivalent equipment), due to the roof engineering required to compensate for the lack of a central B-pillar.

 First generation (C140; 1992–1998)

 The first generation CL-Class was the sleek but hard-lined and redesigned W140-chassis (internally known as C140) coupé of 1992–1999.
 Designed by Bruno Sacco, the C140's final design was approved between late 1987 and early 1988.
 Though the coupé's physical appearance changed little over these years, the class underwent a name change several times.
 The V8 and V12 coupés were called the 500 SEC and 600 SEC, respectively, in 1992 and 1993.
 The 600 SEC was the first V12 coupé ever offered by Mercedes-Benz.
 For 1994, the model names were changed to the S500 Coupé and the S600 Coupé.
 The name CL-Class was adopted in June 1996 (1997 for MY1998 North American models), and the W140 coupés were called the CL500 and CL600.
 Production ended in August 1998.

 The M119 5.0 L V8 engine was regarded as one of the best engines ever produced by the German manufacturer (according to various journalists from automobile magazines such as Car and Auto Motor Und Sport).
 Being much lighter at the front, the CL500 tended to have better handling characteristics than the heavier V12 flagship.
 The CL600 powered by the M120 48-valve twelve cylinder engine, developed 394 PS and 570 Nm of torque.

 Twelve cylinder variants are easily identified by the "V12" emblems at the base of each C pillar, placed immediately behind the passenger windows.
-An entry level model, the CL420, was available with a 4.2 L V8 engine (with the same architecture as the M119 5.0 L V8 engine) and since it was not available at all markets, it had very low sales compared to its larger-engined siblings.
+An entry-level model, the CL420, was available with a 4.2 L V8 engine (with the same architecture as the M119 5.0 L V8 engine) and since it was not available at all markets, it had very low sales compared to its larger-engined siblings.
 Production ended September 1998 with 26,022 Coupés produced.